Information Scrambling and the Correspondence of Entanglement- and Operator Dynamics in Systems with Nonlocal Interactions

-Surprisingly, powerlaw interactions typically lead to a slowdown of entanglement growth \cite{lr_spread_schachenmayer,footnote_entropy}.
+Surprisingly, powerlaw interactions typically lead to a slowdown of entanglement growth \cite{lr_spread_schachenmayer}.
 It can be logarithmically slow for $\alpha<d$, where $d$ is the spatial dimension \cite{lr_entgrowth_lerose,lerose_semicl}.
 The \textit{entanglement entropy} of a region $A$ regarding a nonequilibrium state $\Ket{\Psi\left(t\right)}=e^{-i\mathcal{H}t}\Ket{\Psi_0}$ is given by the Von Neumann entropy of its reduced density matrix $S_A\left(\Ket{\Psi\left(t\right)}\right)=-\Tr\left[\rho_A\log\left(\rho_A\right)\right]$.
-Essentially, it probes how information about $A$ becomes inaccessible by measurements on $A$ due to entanglement with increasingly many degrees of freedom and is thereby a complementary probe of scrambling.
-At first sight, operator spreading and entanglement growth seem to behave oppositely in the given scenario, and some studies argue that they are two different phenomena \cite{tmi_pappalardi}.
+Essentially, it probes how information about $A$ becomes inaccessible by measurements on $A$ due to entanglement with an increasing number of degrees of freedom and is thereby a complementary probe of scrambling.
+It appears then at a first sight operator spreading and entanglement growth have opposite behavior in these systems, which has also led to arguments saying that in general these two are not related, as both reflect properties of different spaces, i.e., state space and operator space \cite{tmi_pappalardi}.